easyscience/EasyCrystallography/docs/getting-started.md

 ## Requirements

-The EasyDiffraction library is developed in Python, so Python must be installed on your system.
+The **EasyCrystallography** library is developed in Python, so Python must be installed on your system.
 The library is compatible with Python versions 3.9 through 3.12.

 ## Environment setup <small>optional</small> { #environment-setup data-toc-label="Environment setup" }